thrackle-io/rules-engine/docs/src/src/application/AppManager.sol/contract.AppManager.md

 -------------MAINTAIN GENERAL TAGS---------------

 *Add a general tag to an account.
-Restricted to Application Administrators.*
+Restricted to Application Administrators.
+Loops through existing tags on accounts and will emit an event if tag is * already applied.*

 ```solidity